matrix-msu/arcs/arcs-standalone-image-builder/README.md

 ```

 Use web interface to install kora3 or by command line.
 Command line example uses settings that are valid at Matrix, not in general.
+*You must be signed in as root to run the following command:

 ```
 php artisan install:finish localhost kora3 kora3 kora3 kora3_ admin admin admin admin@kora3.matrix.msu.edu password password Matrix en iggy.matrix.msu.edu kora3@matrix.msu.edu kora3 none none AAA AAA